-The Tower of London isn’t a single building.
+The Tower of London isn't a single building.
 It has multiple buildings and outdoor spaces, surrounded by a wall that dates back to the Roman Empire.
 It has been a fortress, a palace, and most famously, a prison.
-It is located on the Thames, next to the Tower Bridge.
+You'll find it on the Thames, next to the Tower Bridge.

-There is a lot to do at the Tower of London, but most families won’t need a full day here.
-Familiarize yourself with the Tower of London’s activities, and then prioritize those your family wants to do most.
+There is a lot to do, but most families won't need a full day here.
+Familiarize yourself with the activities, and then prioritize those your family wants to do most.
 We spent about 3 hours and hit most of the highlights, but there are still plenty of new things we could see if we get to return.

 Here are some of the best activities for families at the Tower of London.
-Find tips for saving money on your Tower of London tickets at the end of this post.
+Find tips for saving money on your tickets at the end of this post.

 The White Tower is the most recognizable building at the Tower of London.
 It is filled with fascinating, family-friendly exhibits.
 Two that we most enjoyed were the Line of Kings and Armoury in Action.

 Line of Kings showcases the armour belonging to kings from William the Conqueror to George II.
 It's interesting to see the different styles and details.

 Armoury in Action is a new exhibit, and I hope that there will be more like it at the Tower of London and other Historic Royal Palaces.
 This room is filled with high-tech, hands-on activities that give you the idea of what it was like to be a knight hundreds of years ago.
 All ages are welcome to try their hand.
 This area was a particular hit with my 11-year-old son other boys his age.

 No trip to the Tower of London is complete unless you've seen the Crown Jewels.
 They are the real Crown Jewels, and they have been stored and protected at the Tower of London since 1661.
 On a weekday in early June, it didn't take us long to go through this gorgeous exhibit, and it's a must-see.